mikebrady/imap_maildir_date_fixer/README.md

 ```
 This will trawl through all the mail of all users with email accounts on the server.
 # Using the Script
 Here is the start of a log of a session with fiximapdates traversing a 30 GB Maildir repository.
+The last line is an indicator that updates to give you an idea of progress.
 ```
 # ./fiximapdates.sh /var/mail/vhosts/domain.com
 Processing "/var/mail/vhosts/domain.com/administrator/.Apple Mail To Do"